Invisalign: The Invisible Treatment

 Types of Invisalign Treatments

-- Invisalign Express 10 & Invisalign Lite are lower priced solutions for less complex orthodontic cases.
-The two options differ slightly: Invisalign Express 10 uses up to 10 sets of aligners while Invisalign Lite uses up to 14 sets.
+- Invisalign Express 10 and Invisalign Lite are lower priced options for less complex cases (the first uses up to 10 sets of aligners; the second, up to 14 sets)

-- Invisalign Teen includes everything provided by Invisalign Full plus additional features that address the unique orthodontic needs of teen patients, such as wear indicators and six free replacement aligners.
+- Invisalign Teen has everything in the base type plus more to address the needs of teens, such as wear indicators and six free replacements

-- Invisalign Assist was designed with built-in features that provide doctors with additional clinical guidance, such as treatment planning assistance, progress checking, and staged shipment of aligners.
+- Invisalign Assist has still more features, such as treatment planning help, progress checking, and staged shipments

 Invisalign Treatment Timeframe